About the webzine:

 I also run a public relations company called Momentum Communications.
 To read more about me and Momentum Communications, follow these links:

-I have a wife named Mo, a (deceased) cat named Stinky (who was sort of like Pig Pen in the Peanuts strip) and a Vizsla named Bello.
+I have a wife named Mo, and (deceased) cat named Stinky (who was sort of like Pig Pen in the Peanuts strip).

 I’m excited about sharing commentary and breaking news on this webzine.
 Together we have a few more chapters to write.